-Children with specific learning difficulties may therefore be able to do well in other areas – and can often really excel in other aspects of learning and achievement once that is discovered and realised.
+Children with specific learning difficulties may therefore be able to do well in other areas – and can often excel in other aspects of learning and achievement when given the opportunity.

 Learning at the child’s own pace

-Individual one-to-one tuition is often invaluable for children struggling in school as the result of any learning difficulty or combination of learning difficulties, because, unlike classroom teachers, a tutor can give a child their full attention and ensure that the level and pace of their teaching is suited to the child’s personal needs.
+Individual one-to-one tuition is often invaluable for children struggling in school because, unlike classroom teachers, a tutor can give a child their full attention and ensure the level and pace of teaching is suited to the child’s personal needs.

-If the child becomes frustrated or fails to secure a particular concept or skill, a private tutor is able to give their pupils the time and space to ask the questions that they need to ask in order to understand the concept or master the skill.
-A personal tutor can then adapt their lessons according to their pupil’s specific requirements and employ a variety of teaching methods and strategies to ensure the pupil remains engaged with learning, rather than becoming disheartened in the face of challenges.
+If a child becomes frustrated or fails to secure a particular concept or skill, a private tutor is able to give them the time and space to ask the questions they need to fully understand a concept or master a skill.
+A personal tutor can then adapt lessons according to their pupil’s specific requirements and employ a variety of teaching methods and strategies to ensure the pupil remains engaged with learning, rather than becoming disheartened.

 All children have their own learning styles and preferences, and a home tutor can help children who may feel disengaged in the classroom to discover a learning style that they can enjoy.
-When the teaching methods used play to a pupil’s strengths and preferences the pupil’s confidence and self-esteem can grow and the greatest leaps in learning and skills development can be made.
+When the teaching methods used play to a pupil’s strengths and preferences, confidence and self-esteem can grow and the greatest leaps in learning and skills development can be made.

-Home tutors can also make sure that all progress made is consolidated before new concepts and skills are introduced.
-By only introducing new ideas when they can build upon established concepts and skills, home tutors can ensure pupils’ memories are ready for the new information, and pupils will respond positively and remain motivated, rather than feel overwhelmed.
+Home tutors can also make sure all progress made is consolidated before new concepts and skills are introduced.
+By only introducing new ideas when they can build upon established concepts and skills, tutors can ensure pupils’ memories are ready for new information, and avoid overwhelming them.

 Experienced SEN tutors

-Home-School Tutoring’s special educational needs (SEN) specialists have helped many pupils to engage with learning, develop their confidence and succeed at school and beyond.
+Home-School Tutoring’s special educational needs (SEN) specialists have helped many pupils to engage with learning and succeed at school and beyond.

-Margaret Sweetland, the UK Proprietor of Home-School Tutoring, says: “Our SEN specialists can help pupils of all ages with learning difficulties to overcome past frustrations and find ways to learn that are enjoyable and effective.
+Margaret Sweetland, Home-School Tutoring Director, says: “Our SEN specialists have helped pupils of all ages with learning difficulties to overcome past frustrations and find new enjoyable and effective ways to learn.

-“Whether you would like tutor support to help a pupil with general learning difficulties or specific learning difficulties, including dyslexia, dysgraphia, dyspraxia, dyscalculia, attention deficit hyperactivity disorder and Asperger’s syndrome, your local Area Advisor would be delighted to match you with the most suitable tutor.”
+“Whether you would like tutor support to help a pupil with general learning difficulties or specific learning difficulties (including dyslexia, dysgraphia, dyspraxia, dyscalculia, attention deficit hyperactivity disorder and Asperger’s syndrome), please do contact your local Area Advisor.”

 Parents can find contact details for their local Area Advisor by browsing our locations or entering their postcode or nearest town in the search box above.

-Home-School Tutoring has provided quality home tuition for over 25 years.
-A rigorous registration procedure ensures that all tutors are suitably qualified and committed to delivering attentive and effective tuition.
-Certificates of qualifications are verified, references are obtained, and an enhanced Disclosure and Barring Service (DBS) check is made to verify all tutors’ suitability.
+Home-School Tutoring has provided quality home tuition for over 30 years.
+All tutors are suitably qualified and committed to delivering attentive and effective tuition.
+Certificates of qualifications are verified, references are obtained, and enhanced Disclosure and Barring Service (DBS) checks are made.